RAK4270 WisDuo Breakout Board Quick Start Guide

 Software Tools

-The bootloader of the RAK4270 Breakout Board is already pre-installed upon manufacturing so flashing the bootloader is not necessary for you to perform.
-If you find that the bootloader of your RAK4270 Breakout Board is damaged, contact RAK support through RAKwireless forum.
-However, if you want to upgrade the firmware of the device, refer to the miscellaneous section of this document.
+The bootloader of the RAK4270 Breakout Board is pre-installed during manufacturing, so flashing it is not required.
+If you suspect that the bootloader on your RAK4270 Breakout Board is damaged, contact RAK support via the RAKwireless forum.
+For instructions on upgrading the firmware of the device, refer to the miscellaneous section of this document.

 - 1 pc - RAK4270 Breakout Board (chipset pre-soldered on the board)